AlexandreFenyo/net-monitor/README.md

 - OID: an OID corresponding to a numeric value.
 - rate: the rate (unit: per seconds) at which the manager probes the agent to look for a new value

+The rate should be about ten times the update rate of the OID value, for the manager to collect the data just when is changes.
+This is important

 ````json
 {
   "dataset": "set1",